viral32111/website/dynamic/page/legal/third-party-notices.md

 # Third-Party Notices

+This document was last modified on the 30th of July 2022 at 09:25 UTC.

 These are acknowledgements for the use of publicly available software, libraries and other products either on or related to the development of this website that have been created by other people.

 * [Highlight.js](https://highlightjs.org/) as the JavaScript library to syntax highlight the code blocks.